palomarlab/palomarlab.github.io/index.md

 ## Highlights

-Our was established on August 1st, 2023.
+Our lab was established on August 1st, 2023.
 We are currently recruiting motivated people interested in plant genomics, please browse our Contact page for more information.

 {% capture text %}